MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 The root of the repo is a small Unity project for testing purposes.

-Copy and paste the following folders and files into the client repo's Unity project.
-It is normally on root but could be in a sub folder.
+Copy and paste the following folders and files into the root of client repo's Unity project.
+It is normally on root but could be in a sub folder, so make sure you copy to the correct location.

-* .gitignore
+* .gitignore - Up to date git ignore for Unity projects
+* /Nuget/* - helper scripts to bring in Nuget based plugins to Unity
-* Assets/Editor/* - helper editors scripts
+* /Assets/Editor/* - helper editors scripts
-* Assets/Plugins/* - plugin binaries and scripts
+* /Assets/Plugins/* - plugin binaries and scripts
-* Assets/Scripts/* - helper game scripts
+* /Assets/Scripts/* - helper game scripts
-* Assets/WinIntegrationExample/* - see FaceFlip.unity a small game with win integration test points (optional)
+* /Assets/WinIntegrationExample/* - see FaceFlip.unity a small game with win integration test points (optional)

-You can then build out the Unity Project to the WindowsSolution folder as below, note that you should ensure the ProductName in PlayerSettings is "UnityProject" so that everything just works.
+Ensure that the ProductName in PlayerSettings is correct and matches the game name.
+It this value that will be used to script the Windows Solution and set up the build server.

 ## The Windows Solution

 This is the base WindowsSolution folder to be used for all Unity Projects.
-Copy it across to any new project and add to the root of the client repo.
-This contains all the goodness from working on previous projects at the app level.
+Copy it across to any new project and always add to the root of the client repo.
+This contains the Windows Store and Windows Phone apps.

-Run the Init.ps1 script on the root to rename UnityProject to your product name (e.g LostLight).
-Note that the product name is what is displayed in the "Product Name" field in Unity.
-For consistency, check Player Settings on Windows Store to ensure name is used consistently.
+*Run the Init.ps1 script on the root to rename UnityProject to the ProductName used in Unity Player Settings* (e.g LostLight).

-Then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.
+You can then subsequently build out from Unity to /WindowsSolution/WindowsStore and /WindowsSolution/WindowsPhone.

 Note that visual assets are from the Disney BOLA game so you know exactly which ones to replace.